 - Do not accept unauthorized employment.
 Your J-1 exchange program specifies approved activities in section 4 of your DS-2019.
 Please consult ISSS prior to accepting any employment not authorized on your DS-1029.

 - Comply with Department of State federal health insurance requirements for J-1 exchange visitors and their dependents.
-Please refer to the Insurance Requirement Attestation Form (link to Insurance Requirement Attestation Form) for further details.
+Please refer to Exchange Visitor Program Participant (J-1/J-2) Mandatory Health Coverage Requirement found here for further details.

 - Report any address change to ISSS within 10 days of the change; ISSS will report your change of address directly to SEVIS.